uqwhua/TrjLink/README.md

 ## Project Structure
     Testing/
-    ├── RoadNetworkInfo/NNid2lnglat.csv        -- the road network information used for simple map-matching as the preprosseing of data
+    ├── RoadNetworkInfo/NNid2lnglat.csv        -- the road network information used for simple map-matching as the data preprosseing
-    ├── TestData-tdrive/                       -- T-Drive dataset, including 600 objects' one-week data, note that some objects could be discarded due to too few data points src/
+    ├── TestData-tdrive/                       -- T-Drive dataset including 600 objects' one-week trajectory Note that some objects could be discarded due to too few data points src/
-    ├── resources/config.properties           -- the program will read parameters here (modified according to your requirements)
+    ├── resources/config.properties            -- the program will read parameters here (modify it according to your requirements)
     ├── main/Main.java                         -- the entry of the program
-    ├── basic/                                -- the basic geometry defined here ├── io/                                   -- read/write file
+    ├── basic/                                 -- the basic geometry is defined here ├── io/                                    -- read/write file
     ├── signatures/                            -- four types of signature are provided here

     libs                                      -- some external library packages that are necessary to be included in the program
     ...